mattdabit/bank-marketing/README.md

 The dataset was procured from
 the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
-The data is from a Portugese bank.
+The data is from a Portuguese bank.
 It contains a collection of marketing campaigns.
 The dataset is not missing any values and only contains 12 duplicates.
 I was quite inspired by the [paper](https://github.com/mattdabit/bank-marketing/blob/main/CRISP-DM-BANK.pdf) written by Sérgio Moro and Raul M.
 S. Laureano.